Wainberg/RcppML/README.md

 K-means Clustering|`RcppML::kmeans`
 K-nearest Neighbors|`RcppML::knn`

-All methods are optimized for fast in-core modeling of sparse CSC matrices (_i.e._ `Matrix::dgCMatrix`) or dense matrices through an Eigen C++ backend.
+All methods are optimized for fast in-core computation on sparse CSC matrices (_i.e._ `Matrix::dgCMatrix`) or dense matrices through an Eigen C++ backend.

 **Hyperparameter Tuning:** Most functions support hyperparameter tuning through the `RcppML::tune` class.
 An object of this class can replace any hyperparameter in the function call and will automatically determine the value that maximizes generalizability based on Wold's Monte-Carlo cross-validation.
 Efficiency is ensured with a hybrid coordinate descent/Golden Section Search algorithm.